robinsrepository/javascript-canvas/README.md

 # My JavaScript Canvas Projects 🖼️

 ## Description
-A combination of eight tutorials I followed using JavaScript and the canvas element to create dynamic visuals.
+A combination of eight projects I made using JavaScript and the canvas element to create dynamic visuals.
 Some projects showcase visual effects, animations and interactive features, like hover effects and a keyboard-controlled piano.
 At the end of these tutorials I was able to add some things myself, by applying what I've learned, like the snowflakes for example!